 9. Estonian animation – who needs reality?

 Surreal animation is part of growing up in Estonia and enjoying it carries on even after we have become adults.
 Naksitrallid (1990) is a children’s classic that is based on Eno Raud’s book about three misfits finding friendship.
 That cartoon has produced many a cherished nightmare.
 Another mind-bending and childhood scarring animation is Klaabu (1978) – eggs will never be the same again.
-Less scary but no less odd is Lotte – a dog living in an inventors village and having adventures on the Moon from Andrus Kivirähk.
+Less scary but no less odd is Lotte – a dog living in an inventors village and having violence-free adventures from Andrus Kivirähk.

 Not only children are expected to watch animation in Estonia, adults also get in on the fun.
 Priit Pärn is one of our most accomplished directors and his most award winning animation has been Tuukrid vihmas (Divers in the Rain) (2010) that brought home 18 prizes worldwide.
 This short film leaves you completely bewildered by the end of it but somehow it seems to sum up life in Estonia.
 This year’s hit that is still racking up awards is Riho Unt’s Isand (Master) (2015) based on Friedeberg Tuglas’ book Popi ja Huhuu about a monkey and a dog who wait for their master to return home, yet he never does.
 What follows is a complete mess and a beautiful parallel about life.